How to Help My Children Get Into Glass Blowing and Glass Art

 p.s.
 I can't exit y'all without a children'due south book on glass blowing, with a diverseness twist of class!
 My pick is…

-Elena's Serenade by C
+Elena's Serenade by CAna Juan

 This is a girl empowerment story of Elena who wants to be a glassblower, but girls tin't be glassblowers, or can they?
 She travels, via magical realism, to Monterrey, United mexican states, a city famous for glassblowing. [picture volume, ages four and up]